Kingston blends outdoor adventure with nearby conveniences

 Bluestone Wild Forest is a focal point for recreation

 Within Bluestone Wild Forest, year-round recreation includes hiking, biking and boating, while in the winter locals can go ice fishing, snowshoeing and skiing.
-Hunting and trapping are also permitted, depending on the season, within the wilderness that also offers forests, ponds, hills and quarries.
-Anglers can also cast lines in Onteora Lake, a rectangular body of water in southwestern Kingston.
+Hunting and trapping are also permitted, depending on the season, within the wilderness that offers forests, ponds, hills and quarries.
+Anglers can cast lines in Onteora Lake, a rectangular body of water in southwestern Kingston.
 Onteora Lake’s trailhead is off Route 28, and Kingston also features the Red Eft Loop and Quarry Loop among its other wilderness trails.

 Elementary through high school options with solid ratings

 Kingston City School District serves over 6,200 students in prekindergarten through 12th grade and earns an overall B score from Niche.
 Kids may begin at E.R.
 Crosby Elementary School in Lake Katrine for kindergarten through fourth grade.
 The elementary school earns a B with Niche.
-M. Clifford Miller Middle School garners a B-minus rating and funnels to Kingston High School, which receives an A-minus and offers extracurricular activities like robotics, peer court and a daily television program.
+M. Clifford Miller Middle School garners a B-minus rating and funnels to Kingston High School, which receives an A-minus and offers extracurricular activities like robotics, peer court and a student-produced daily television program.

 Hudson Valley Mall and nearby shops offer daily essentials

 The main shopping hub is along Route 9W, just east of Kingston, offering numerous national retailers, grocery stores and chain restaurants.
-Route 28’s southwestern corner features local spots like Mara’s On the Way Deli and Hickory BBQ and Smokehouse.
+Route 28 in the township’s southwestern corner features local spots like Mara’s On the Way Deli and Hickory BBQ and Smokehouse.
 South of the highway interchange, options include chain restaurants, Mid Hudson Buffet and grocery stores like Hannaford and ShopRite.
 The Hudson Valley Mall has Target and Dick’s Sporting Goods, with Walmart nearby, while Meredith’s Bread and the Barnyard provide fresh baked goods and pet supplies close to the neighborhood.

 Annual festivals and waterfront fireworks draw local crowds